UTDPP1077

 For promotion to Associate Professor with tenure, faculty performance will be assessed in accordance with the following guidelines:

-- The candidate has initiated research projects which will lead to significant results or applications in their field.
+- The candidate has initiated research projects which have led to significant results or applications in their field.

 - The candidate has demonstrated the ability to conduct independent research.